davelindell/davelindell.github.io/_posts/2015-06-28-TGARS-Lindell.markdown

 ---
 title: Multiyear Arctic ice classification using OSCAT and QuikSCAT
 subtitle: IEEE Transactions on Geoscience and Remote Sensing (2015)
+brief: A technique to classify first-year and multiyear ice in the Arctic based on radar backscatter.
-authors: David B. Lindell and David Long
+authors: <strong>David B. Lindell</strong> and David Long
 layout: default
 modal-id: 2015-1
 date: 2015-06-28